 “Paternalism and filialism, the modern descendents of attitudes more generally associated by Europeans with the Middle Ages, are still very common attitudes in Britain.
 These are especially evident in the common assumption that the 'ordinary' citizen or 'layman', is utterly dependent on the 'extraordinary' citizen or the 'professional', who cultivates the mystery of his or her activity in order to increase dependency and professional fees.”

-Paternalism means fatherliness while Filialism means taking the posture of the son or daughter.
+Paternalism means fatherliness while Filialism means taking the posture of the child.
 Turner means that professionals, as well as the State, takes a parental role, while the people are infantilised.

 The diagram above is from Turner’s “Housing by People”.
-It shows “who decides” in two different kinds of housing project: the locally self-governing or autonomous one on the left; and the centrally administered or heteronomous type, on the right.
+It shows “who decides” in two different kinds of housing project: the locally self-governing or autonomous one on the left; and the centrally-administered-from-above or heteronomous type, on the right.

-Turner says that it is not necessary for people to be so autonomous that they must do everything for themselves, as if they were land-owning peasants.
+Turner says that it is not necessary for people to be so extremely autonomous that they must do everything for themselves, like land-owning peasants.
 Such a life is very hard, cruel, backward, limited and unsocialised.
 Yet, if all decisions are taken out of the hands of individuals, they cease, to that extent, to have “agency”; they cease to be Subjects; they cease to be free; they cease to be human.

-In South Africa, with its “RDP Houses”, it is easy to see that nearly all the decisions that affect the people are taken far above their heads.
+In South Africa, with its “RDP Houses”, it is easy to see that nearly all the decisions that affect the people in the area of “Housing” are taken far above their heads.
 The right-hand part of the above diagram applies, in full.
 The possibilities for leaving decisive power in the hands of the popular masses, like in the left-hand part of the diagram, have been closed.

 Karl Marx, in the Manifesto, wrote that “the free development of each is the condition for the free development of all.”
-By application of that philosophy to the field of housing, we can see that what South Africa has executed is something far less than freedom.
-Even such freedom as could have been available in housing, has been over-run by “heteronomy” (decision by others).
+By application of that philosophy to the field of housing, we can see that what South Africa has executed in this field is in general something far less than freedom.
+Even such freedom as could have been available, has mostly been over-run by “heteronomy” (decision by others).